Orange People (film)

-Orange People is a 2013 Israeli drama film, written and directed by Hanna Azoulay Hasfari.
+Orange People (Hebrew: אנשים כתומים) is a 2013 Israeli drama film, written and directed by Hanna Azoulay Hasfari.

 Plot synopsis

 The film follows a Moroccan family residing in Jaffa.
 The grandmother, Zohara (Rita Shukrun), who immigrated from Morocco in the 1950s, is a seer, and many members of the Moroccan community flock to her, so she can dream for them and advise them on life decisions.
 In return, they pay her generously.
 When she dreams, Zohara also sees images of her childhood in the Atlas mountains.
 Zohara is growing old, and tiring, and she puts pressure on her daughter Simone (Esti Yerushalmi) to replace her.
 Simone wants no part of these old-country rituals, and opens a restaurant, which she struggles to maintain.
 It seems, however, that the "dreaming" is not willing to let her go, and she suffers from what appears to be narcolepsy, and takes medication to control her inability to fall asleep and her resulting bouts of obsessive cleaning.

 Zohar (Meital Gal Souissa), Simone's daughter, gets along with her grandmother but sees the dreaming as a curiosity, and wants to write a school project on narcolepsy.
 She shows no aptitude for dreaming, though her grandmother Zohara continues to check on her when she sleeps, to see if her eyelids move.
 Simone's husband, Jacqui (Yoram Toledano), is at the intersection of the women in the family: He likes Zohara's old-school mentality, and teams up with her to get Simone to abandon her restaurant, but at the same time, he does not want her to take her mother's place as a seer.

 Things become even more complicated when Fannie (Hanna Azoulay Hasfari), Simone's estranged sister, arrives unexpectedly from Paris.
 Fannie arouses feelings and memories from the past - some good, such as awakening Simone's passion for cooking, others less so, as the possibility of an illicit relationship between her and Jacqui is hinted at.
-The tumult in the family slowly reveals Zohara's tragic history as a child bride, and places the conflict, which originated between Zohara and Fannie, as an opposition between tradition and modernity.
+The tumult in the family slowly reveals Zohara's tragic history as a child bride, and places the conflict, which originated between Zohara and Fannie, as a struggle between tradition and modernity.